StagPython/StagPy/README.md

 you can access it with `./main.py -p output -n bin -s 5600` (see `./main.py -h` for a complete list of options).

+The time step option `-s` allows you to specify a range of time steps in a way which mimic the slicing syntax: `begin:end:gap` (both ends included).
+If the first step is not specified, it is set to `0`.
+If the final step is not specified, all available time steps are processed.
+Here are some examples:

+- `-s 100:350` will process every time steps between 100 and 350;
+- `-s 201:206:2` will process time steps 201, 203 and 205;
+- `-s 201:205:2` same as previous;
+- `-s 5682:` will process every time steps from the 5682nd to the last one;
+- `-s :453` will process every time steps from the 0th to the 453rd one;
+- `-s ::2` will process every even time steps.

 By default, the temperature, pressure and stream function fields are plotted.
 You can change this with the `-o` option (e.g. `./main.py -o ps` to plot only the pressure and stream function fields).
 See `./main.py --var` for a complete